GoWind/algorithms/async_hooks_demo/README.md

 process.on('SIGUSR1', () => { console.log("captured sigterm") ; showMeTheCulprit(fd)});
 ```

+#### Caveats

+Async Hooks have a [performance impact](https://github.com/nodejs/benchmarking/issues/181).
+It might be prudent to have this instrumentation as an alternate `main` function of sorts, to be used only when you run into issues and have to debug the program and not running all the time in Production
 Researching on this topic was a fantastic way for me to learn a bit more about NodeJS internals and how asynchronous object work :) To more such hacking and learning